Planting roots, growing community

 Each phase delivers a complete, functional garden.
 If progress pauses at any point, the community is left with something real — not an unfinished project.

-Water and power from the hot tub area, raised beds built and planted, kids’ bed, picnic table, basic fencing, irrigation timer.
+Water and power tied into existing utility lines, raised beds built and planted, picnic table, basic fencing, irrigation timer.
 Done — people can garden and gather.

 Get Involved